AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-04-automation-overview/quizz.md

 </details>

-## :small_red_triangle_down: What are the business benefits of SAP Build Process Automation?
+## 💮 What are the business benefits of SAP Build Process Automation?

 _There are three correct answers._